Council jobs advice

 Welcome to the Invercargill City Council employment section.
 Here you will find information about working for the Council, the job application process, and our latest vacancies.

-6. If applying online make sure you use a common file type for your CV and cover letter such as .doc (MS Word) or .pdf (Adobe Acrobat).
+- If applying online make sure you use a common file type for your CV and cover letter such as .doc (MS Word) or .pdf (Portable Document Format).

-10. Make sure your application is in on time.
-Late applications will generally not be considered.
+- 9. Make sure your application is in on time.
+Generally, late applications will not be considered.

 What to expect